rd--/jssc3/help/essay/superscript.md

 ## Superscript

 SuperScript is a preliminary experiment in providing a rich text environment for writing SuperCollider  (McCartney, 1996) synthesiser programs.
-This experiment is extended a little in the [Simple Programming Language](./spl.html) environment.
+This experiment is extended a little in the [Small Hours](./smallhours.html) environment for the [Simple Programming Language](https://rohandrape.net/t/spl).

 SuperScript (Precision Software, 1985) is also a word processor for Commodore 64 computers.